Key Takeaways

 - Algae Growth in Channels or Reservoir

-- Possible Causes: Light exposure to nutrient solution.
+- Possible Causes: Exposure to light in the nutrient solution.

 - Solution: Cover channels and the reservoir with opaque materials to block light and prevent algae buildup.